-The stormwater management system includes two (2) wet detention basins, two (2) infiltration basins, and all associated pipes, outlet control structures, grass swales, earthen berms, and other components of these practices and private storm sewer.
+The stormwater management system includes five (5) wet detention basins, two (2) infiltration basins, two (2) rain gardens, one (1) dry detention basin, and all associated pipes, outlet control structures, grass swales, earthen berms, and other components of these practices.
 The stormwater management system is designed to trap 80% of sediment in runoff and maintain pre-development downstream peak flows.

 The wet detention basins are designed with a permanent pool depth of at least 5 feet to trap sediment.
 To ensure long-term performance of the wet detention basins, the water levels and outlet control structures must be maintained as specified in this Agreement.
+In addition to runoff conveyance, the grass swales also allow infiltration and filtering of pollutants, especially from smaller storms.
+Vigorous grass cover within the grass swales is essential to proper function and treatment of pollutants.

-The infiltration basins are designed to reduce runoff volumes from a site after development by intercepting the runoff and allowing it to slowly seep (infiltrate) into the underlying soil and groundwater.
+The infiltration basin and rain gardens are designed to reduce runoff volumes from a site after development by intercepting the runoff and allowing it to slowly seep (infiltrate) into the underlying soil and groundwater.
 Pretreatment of runoff prior to the infiltration basin is provided in the wet detention basins to prevent the risk of clogging and groundwater pollution.
-Vigorous vegetation cover of native plants and grasses within the infiltration basins is essential to long-term function of these systems.
-In addition, outlet control structures must be maintained as specified in this Agreement.
+Pretreatment of runoff prior to the rain gardens is provided in the grass swales.
+Vigorous vegetation cover of native plants and grasses within the infiltration basin and rain gardens is essential to long-term function of these systems.
+In addition, underdrains and outlet control structures must be maintained as specified in this Agreement.